ElisaMero/CyberSecurityProjectPart1/README.md

 Instructions for installing and running:

-Klone this repository in your computer -> go in the root file -> create .env -file Add in .env file:
+Clone this repository in your computer -> go in the root file -> create .env -file Add in .env file:

 DATABASE_URL = < computer's-local-address >